-Emma F Clinton was born in Derbyshire and is a self-taught photographer, designer and poet with an MA in Creative Writing.
+Emma F Clinton was born in Derbyshire and is a fine-art photographer, product designer and poet with an MA in Creative Writing.
 Having moved around a lot, including some time living in the Far East, she has returned to her native county and now lives in a World Heritage Site close to the Derbyshire Peak District.

 Emma's images are captured mostly in Derbyshire & Yorkshire, in heritage locations across the country, in rural towns and villages and the Peak District National Park.
 Still life work is captured in the 18th Century mill cottage where she lives.
 View a selection of Emma's work in her portfolio which is often updated to reflect recent work, and in the themed galleries - Derbyshire, Floral & Botanical, Heritage & Culture, Natural World, and Monochrome.

 In 2016 Emma exhibited for the first time at the Belper Open Houses event in Derbyshire.
 The same year, Emma's photograph 'Up to the Light' was selected for The Old Station Gallery Open Exhibition, Derbyshire - later re-launched as The Old Lockup Studio in Cromford.
-She has been selling her work at various art and craft markets and events since 2016.
+She has been selling her work at artisan fairs and craft markets since 2016.
 What she has learned from her customers has enabled her to expand her range to include, not only traditional prints and cards, but many more gorgeous things that incorporate the best of Emma's fine art photography.
 You can explore the PhotoHaiku range from the buy page.